shannenye/Topia-FE/README.md

 - Upon opening the modal and when current position and screen size update state, run a utility located in `/src/utils/listUsersInView.js` called `listUsersInView`.
 This function should return an array of the users in view. `more details about the functionality of this utility are below`
 - From this array, list the users in a table, sorted by distance to the center `x,y`
 - Columns for the table should be: username, distance, and a visual indication whether this user is a broadcaster or not.
 For this, there is a field called `is_broadcaster` in the user object.
-- closing the modal should bring you back to our input fields and button which we can change to alter the list in the modal.
+- Closing the modal should bring you back to our input fields and button which we can change to alter the list in the modal.
 We should also be able to alter the screen size to change the arguments to `listUsersInView`
 - For purposes of this test and for use in `listUsersInView` assume the avatar height and width for each user is `height = 125px` and `width = 50px` and that the position of each user is the center point of the avatar

 ### User List Functionality